DX ARCHIVE

 On May Day 1978, Skyport joined together with Radio Corsair (who normally broadcast on 6255kHz between 1030 and 1200BST each week), and a one-off special station called 'Workers Radio 78' went out on the 41 metre band, 7395kHz.
 This was frowned upon by many established free radio operators, as it brought politics into what was previously a radio enthusiasts hobby.
 It was thought that this type of broadcast would bring out the Post Office.
 (It would be a year later however when free radio operators would really be concerned, when the infamous right wing Radio Enoch took to the airwaves.)

-Around mid 1978 transmissions became intermittant and the frequency began to vary because of other stations.
-They were heard normally around 6205/10kHz during the latter part of 1978.
+Around mid 1978 transmissions became intermittant and the frequency began to vary because of interference from other stations.
+They were heard normally around 6205/10kHz during the latter part of 1978 and also seemed to move onto 41m.
 Occasionally the station would not appear, but a relay of a London FM station called Uptown Radio could be heard into the afternoon with similar deejays and music.
 The station later disappeared altogether, the last reported broadcast as Skyport Radio being on 19th November 1978.
 It is thought that most of the station staff decided that FM was the better medium to broadcast specialist music.
 Bob Earl and Terry Anderson were both heard on Uptown Radio on 94.4MHz in West London.
 The whereabouts of Mark King, who appeared to be the main operator of the station is unknown.
 He certainly left a hole in the shortwave band when he decided to quit.

-The station will also be remembered for the mad reverb used with the mic..!!
+The station will also be remembered for the mad reverb sometimes used with the mic..!!

 The Skyport Radio QSL Card